 When it comes to non-monetary rewards for employees, there’s so much more room for flexibility, creativity, and impact compared to cash bonuses.
-How are you rewarding top talent with non monetary incentives?
-We’d love to hear your ideas in the comments section below.
-And if you’re curious to learn how Blueboard provides non-monetary incentives, spot rewards, sales recognition, and more for your company, request a demo now.
+If you’re curious to learn how Blueboard provides non-monetary incentives, spot rewards, sales recognition, and more for your company, request a demo now.